 If you enter a line number that’s already present, the older one is removed.
 This way you can modify or delete a line.

-Type LIST to see your program in the correct order.
+Type LIST to see your program in the right order.

-RUN starts the entered program.
+RUN starts the entered program from the first line.
 Our BASIC is case-insensitive, so ‘run’ means the same as ‘RUN’.

 run I like Gigatron!
 I like Gigatron!
 I like Gigatron!
 I like Gigatron!
 I like Gigatron!
 I like Gigatron!
 I like Gigatron!
 I like Gigatron!
 I like Gigatron!
 I like Gigatron! ?Break error in 10 Ok █